 Who knew that bald eagles prefer to nest in a Big Maple?

-At least, that’s what happened Thursday before the Mariners played at Minnesota in the Twins’ home opener.
+That’s what happened Thursday before the Mariners played at Minnesota in the Twins’ home opener.

 “I guess the eagle knew I was Canadian.
 I don’t know.
 But it came for me,” Paxton said.

 The eagle, named Challenger, first buzzed by Paxton before landing about 10 feet in front of him.
 The bird then flew at Paxton, who bent over at the waist.
-The landing spot was Paxton’s back and then up onto his right shoulder.
+The landing spot was Paxton’s back and then onto his right shoulder.

 “Figured I’m not going to outrun an eagle,” Paxton said.
 “So might as well see what happens.”